Gauss–Newton algorithm: Large-scale optimization

 for some vector p.
 With sparse matrix storage, it is in general practical to store the rows of $\mathbf{J}_\mathbf{r}$ in a compressed form (e.g., without zero entries), making a direct computation of the above product tricky due to the transposition.
 However, if one defines ci as row i of the matrix $\mathbf{J}_\mathbf{r}$, the following simple relation holds:

 so that every row contributes additively and independently to the product.
 In addition to respecting a practical sparse storage structure, this expression is well suited for parallel computations.
 Note that every row ci is the gradient of the corresponding residual ri; with this in mind, the formula above emphasizes the fact that residuals contribute to the problem independently of each other.

 Related algorithms

 In a quasi-Newton method, such as that due to Davidon, Fletcher and Powell or Broyden–Fletcher–Goldfarb–Shanno (BFGS method) an estimate of the full Hessian $\frac{\partial^2 S}{\partial \beta_j \partial\beta_k}$ is built up numerically using first derivatives $\frac{\partial r_i}{\partial\beta_j}$ only so that after n refinement cycles the method closely approximates to Newton's method in performance.
 Note that quasi-Newton methods can minimize general real-valued functions, whereas Gauss–Newton, Levenberg–Marquardt, etc. fits only to nonlinear least-squares problems.

 Another method for solving minimization problems using only first derivatives is gradient descent.
 However, this method does not take into account the second derivatives even approximately.
 Consequently, it is highly inefficient for many functions, especially if the parameters have strong interactions.

+Example implementations

+Julia

+The following implementation in Julia provides one method which uses a provided Jacobian and another computing with automatic differentiation.